Accrediting Commission of Career Schools and Colleges: History

 The University of Northern New Jersey, which claimed to have been accredited by the commission, never actually offered any classes.
 The University of Northern New Jersey was actually a front organization used by federal investigators to trap individuals engaged in student visa fraud.
 The executive director of the ACCSC stated that it had listed the University of Northern New Jersey as being accredited on its website in order to cooperate with the federal investigation.

 The University of Farmington was another front organization used by federal investigators to trap individuals engaged in student visa fraud.
 Federal prosecutors said that over 600 students enrolled at the University of Farmington only to obtain a visa to the United States and not to actually study.
 The ACCSC also listed the University of Farmington as having been accredited.

 Student outcomes

-At the NACIQI meeting for ACCSC in July 2021, Third Way reported that "40 percent of all ACCSC institutions enrolled low-income students who were failing to earn as much as a high school graduate even 10 years after enrollment."
+At the NACIQI meeting for ACCSC in July 2021, centrist think tank Third Way reported that "40 percent of all ACCSC institutions enrolled low-income students who were failing to earn as much as a high school graduate even 10 years after enrollment."